afimb/siri_lite/README.md

 # siri_lite

-Siri Lite is a java project that provides ta bridge between a web service Siri server and Siri lite clients with following features
+SIRI Lite is a java project that provides a bridge between a web service SIRI server and SIRI lite clients with the following features :

 * Uses SIRI 2.0 FR-IDF 2.4 local agreement
 * implements stop monitoring, general message, stop dicovery and line discovery services